• +1-800-513-5423

 Do not wait to get the help you need.
 Addiction is a progressive disease and can have long-lasting consequences even after the addiction is under control.
 Getting help sooner than later can help in recovery before health or legal issues are added to the list of things that need to be handled.

 Addiction No More ® is urging people with insurance through the marketplace to seek treatment immediately if they want to be able to utilize their insurance benefits.
 In the coming days, we are going to see what will happen with the healthcare system.
-This is a very scary prospect for the millions of Americans that were able to finally have health insurance coverage.
+This is a very scary prospect for the millions of Americans who were able to finally have health insurance coverage.

-If you are one of the fortunate people that have healthcare coverage through your work and are using drugs or alcohol in excess, seek treatment immediately.
+If you are one of the fortunate people who have healthcare coverage through your work and are using drugs or alcohol in excess, seek treatment immediately.
 Your insurance is in question as well as those who seek insurance through the marketplace.
-With businesses being able to opt out of essential services, most companies will look at saving money at the expense of your health care coverage.
+With businesses being able to opt out of essential services, most companies will look at saving money at the expense of health care coverage.

 The opioid epidemic is on the list of targets for the GOP.